chrisdothtml/rush-1247/README.md

 rush lint
 ```

-Notice the script has the same output as when it was invoked from the root.
-The means that script has no way of identifying where it was invoked from
+Notice the script has the same cwd as when it was invoked from the root.
+Because of this, the script has no way of identifying where it was invoked from